Herbrand's Theorem in Refutation Schemata: Refutation Schemata

 We also adapt the resolution rule to the schematic case: \\ Let $T^\iota_V(\{A_1,\ldots,A_\alpha\}), T^\iota_V(\{B_1,\ldots,B_\beta\})$ be essentially disjoint sets of schematic variables and $\Theta$ be an s-unifier of $\{A_1,\ldots,A_\alpha,B_1,\ldots,B_\beta\}$.
 Then the resolution rule is defined as

 \end{definition} The refutational completeness of $\RPLnull^\Psi$ is not an issue as already $\RPLnull$ is refutationally complete for $\PLnull$ formulas \cite{VAravantinos2013,LPW17}.
-Note that this is not the case any more if parameters occur in formulas.
-Indeed, due to the usual theoretical limitations, the logic is not semi-decidable for schematic formulas~\cite{VAravantinos2011}. $\RPLnull^\Psi$ is sound if the defining equations are considered. \begin{proposition} Let the sequent $S$ be derivable in $\RPLnull^\Psi$ for $\Psi\colon (\qhat, \Pcal, D(\Pcal), \vec{Y}, <), T', T'')$.
-Then $D(\Pcal) \models S$. \end{proposition} \begin{proof} The introduction and elimination rules for defined predicate symbols are sound with respect to $D(\Pcal)$; also the resolution rule (involving s-unification ) is sound with respect to $D(\Pcal)$. \end{proof} Before giving a formal definition of refutation schemata let us have a look at the following example. \begin{examp} We define a refutation schema for the theory
+Note that this is not the case anymore if parameters occur in formulas.
+Indeed, due to the usual theoretical limitations, the logic is not semi-decidable for schematic formulas~\cite{VAravantinos2011}. $\RPLnull^\Psi$ is sound. \begin{proposition} Let the sequent $S$ be derivable in $\RPLnull^\Psi$ for $\Psi\colon (\qhat, \Pcal, D(\Pcal), \vec{Y}, <), T', T'')$.
+Then $D(\Pcal) \models S$. \end{proposition} \begin{proof} The introduction and elimination rules for defined predicate symbols are sound (we have to consider the equations $D(\Pcal)$), as are the $T'$ rules; also the resolution rule (involving s-unification ) is sound. \end{proof} Before giving a formal definition of refutation schemata let us have a look at the following example.
+The formula schema below is a characteristic formula schema of a proof schema $\Phi$ defined in~\cite{Thesis.Lolic.2020}; thus its refutation is a key step in the analysis of $\Phi$ via the schematic CERES method. \begin{examp} We define a refutation schema for the theory